ansonyipannyee/phase-1-dadjokecentral/README.md

 3. Event Listeners:
 I've implemented at least three distinct event listeners with different types which allow for various interactive features within my application.

+4. Audio Integration:
+I've intergrated audio into my application, providing users with an on-theme auditory experience when generating random jokes.

+5. Additional Features:
+I've incorporated the use of other design platforms in order to construct a logo to further improve the layout of my application.